Gateway2745/Python_Web_Scraping_Project/README.md

-# WEB SCRAPER
+## Web Scraper

-This project , with the help of a script , takes data of the top 200 contestants from the famous competitve coding website 'Codeforces.com' and finds out the average time it takes to be a top level coder!
+This projects scrapes the timeline data of the top 200 contestants from the famous competitve coding website [codeforces.com](https://codeforces.com/) and calculates the average time it takes to be a top level coder!

-### LIBRARIES USED
+### Libraries Used

-Selenium
+Selenium <br />

-Beautiful Soup
+Beautiful Soup <br />

-re
+re <br />

-### MOTIVATION
+### Run

-Being a newbie to competitive programming , one of the many things I wanted to know was the average time it takes to enrich ones programming skills.
-This project also helped me in getting started with Python and implementing some of its well-known libraries.
+`python index.py`

-### IMPROVEMENT
+The output is written to `average.txt`.

-The data for the script was taken from the progress charts which begin from when the contestants register and continue on till present time.
-Hence it does not take into account any 'breaks' which they might have taken or their prior expertise.
-However the value obtained from the script does provide a quite accurate value.
-Improvements can be made regarding the above-mentioned pitfalls.
+At the time of running this code, the output obtained indicates that the average time required is 5.81 years!
+That's a lot.